telerik/maui-docs/controls/chat/items/overview.md

     * `ItemPicker`&mdash;for presenting a list of suggestions the end user could choose from;
     * `CardPicker`&mdash;for presenting a list of cards with structured layout;

-> Additionally, you could create your own chat items with custom item templates and add them to the Items collection of the control.
-For more details go to [MVVM Support]({% slug chat-mvvm-support %}) and [ItemTemplateSelector]({% slug chat-itemtemplate-selector %}) topics.
+> Additionally, you could create your own chat items with custom item templates and add them to the `Items` collection of the control.
+For more details go to the [MVVM Support]({% slug chat-mvvm-support %}) and [ItemTemplateSelector]({% slug chat-itemtemplate-selector %}) topics.

 ## See Also